 The Hinchcliff Family Preserve consists of two sections.
 The largest extends from Spafford Landing to just north of Glen Haven on the east side of Skaneateles Lake.
 There, a 1.4-mile trail loop passes mostly through northern hardwood forest at various stages of succession.
 Watch and listen here for Wood Thrushes, Scarlet Tanagers, and other breeding songbirds in spring and summer.
 The trail also winds past mixed hemlock-hardwood forest, as well as several ephemeral and perennial streams, gullies, and waterfalls.
 Grassy clearings offer habitat for sparrows and other open-country birds, as well as sweeping views of the wooded slope and the lake.
 Along the way, you will also see remnants of former habitation and work at the site – the foundation of an old dairy barn, a 1937 Chevrolet army truck possibly used by the Civilian Conservation Corps, and a grand stone fireplace and chimney that once served as the centerpiece of the Wickwire family cottage.

 The hiking loop is steep in some sections.

 All dogs must be on a leash and kept in full control by their owners.
 Please do not allow your dog to chase wildlife or intimidate other visitors.

-The land that now forms the Hinchcliff Family Preserve was formerly part of a farm operated by the Burns family, who continue to own and farm neighboring land.
+The original 196 acres purchased to create the Hinchcliff Family Preserve was formerly part of a farm operated by the Burns family.
 In 1938, about 64 percent of the land within the current preserve boundary was in active agricultural use, while only 36 percent was forested.
-At that time, the farm included a full dairy operation, including cultivation of corn and hay to feed the cows.
+At that time, the farm included a full dairy operation, including the cultivation of corn and hay to feed the cows.
 Now, over 83 percent of the preserve is forested, while only 17 percent is open fields.

 Please see our public use policies for recreational activities on nature preserves.